coryarcangel/coryarcangel.com/README.md

-# coryarcangel.com-2021
+# coryarcangel.com

-Website for coryarcangel.com
+Website for coryarcangel.com Programmed in a hurry after a malware attack in 2021.
+As always, forever under construction.

 Usage:
 bundle exec jekyll pagemaster --force shows things-i-made